citp/privacy-policy-historical/h/he/hea/hearsaysocial.com.md

 We do not share your information with third parties for the third parties’ own and independent direct marketing purposes unless we receive your permission.

-## Cookies
+## Cookies and other technologies

 A cookie is a small amount of data, which often includes an anonymous unique identifier that is sent to your browser from a website’s computers and stored on your computer’s hard drive.

 Cookies are used by our website and the Service.
+Also, other technologies such as pixel tags and web beacons are used by our Service.
+These technologies are used to help us better understand user behavior and facilitate and measure the effectiveness of our Service.
+We treat information collected by cookies and other technologies as non-personal information.

 Hearsay Social uses cookies to record current session information.
 You are required to login to your Hearsay Social account after a certain period of time has elapsed to protect you against others accidentally accessing your account contents.

-Hearsay Social also uses third party cookies (e.g. Google Analytics) to provide anonymized and aggregated information on website usage statistics and patterns including on the interface to the Hearsay Social Service.
+Hearsay Social also uses third party cookies (e.g. Google Analytics) to provide anonymized and aggregated information on website usage statistics and patterns including on the interface to the Service.

 All modern Internet browsers allow you to control your cookie settings.
 These settings are usually accessed in the ‘Options’ or ‘Preferences’ section of your browser.
+On your mobile device, go to Settings, then go to the the specific web-browser, and then to the Cookies section.
+Please note that certain features of the website will not be available once cookies are disabled.

-For further information about cookies and how to manage them, please visit [www.allaboutcookies.org](http://www.allaboutcookies.org/)
+For further information about cookies and how to manage them, please visit [www.allaboutcookies.org](http://www.allaboutcookies.org/).

 ## Data storage and location